tholoien/empiriciSN/README.md

 # empiriciSN

 empiriciSN is a software module for generating realistic supernova parameters given photometric observations of a potential host galaxy, based entirely on empirical correlations measured from supernova datasets.
-This code is intended to be used to improve supernova simulation for DES and LSST.
+This code is intended to be used to improve supernova simulation for DES and VRO.
 It is extendable such that additional datasets may be added in the future to improve the fitting algorithm or so that additional light curve parameters or supernova types may be fit.

 [![Build Status](https://travis-ci.org/tholoien/empiriciSN.svg?branch=master)](https://travis-ci.org/tholoien/empiriciSN)
 [![DOI](https://zenodo.org/badge/61058789.svg)](https://zenodo.org/badge/latestdoi/61058789)